-To read a sentence of David Foster Wallace is to discover a man on the precipice, for his writing ganders chaotically like a studded skein of geese, with a literary lilt and cadence of a style that incorporated jargon and a promiscuous vocabulary, that featured abbreviation and acronym, lengthy multi-clause sentences littered with parenthesis, and an original use of footnote and endnote and often these were as expansive as the text to which they referred, albeit Wallace claimed that they were to disrupt the linear flow of narrative and to denote his perception of reality, although he admitted that to jumble up sentences would have done that, but would then render the text illegible, and so on.
+To read a sentence of David Foster Wallace, the most fulfilling writer of the last twenty years, is to discover a man on the precipice, for his writing ganders chaotically like a studded skein of geese, with a literary lilt and cadence of a style that incorporated jargon and a promiscuous vocabulary, that featured abbreviation and acronym, lengthy multi-clause sentences littered with parenthesis, and an original use of footnote and endnote and often these were as expansive as the text to which they referred, albeit Wallace claimed that they were to disrupt the linear flow of narrative and to denote his perception of reality, although he admitted that to jumble up sentences would have done that, but would then render the text illegible, and so on.

-Infinite Jest blends, guerrilla style, literary deceit and rule breaking, a quizzing of the literary hierarchy and of the two-up two-down, bog standard novel: it throws out the baby and the bath water yet never throws a spanner in the mechanics of its grandstanding style, it is humourous wordplay and compulsive filigree writ large.
-It is set in a tennis academy and addict’s halfway house – these morph in Wallace’s personal biography, he popped pills and was a superb tennis player (Wallace’s own candescent writing on tennis were collected together and published last year) – and explores what the foibles and pleasures that we choose for ourselves choose to say about who we are.
+Infinite Jest blends literary deceit and rule breaking as though guerrilla warfare, is a quizzing of the literary hierarchy and of the two-up two-down, bog standard novel, it throws out the baby and the bath water yet never throws a spanner in the mechanics of its grandstanding style.
+It is humourous wordplay and compulsive filigree writ large.
+Its setting is a tennis academy and an addict’s halfway house – these morph in Wallace’s personal biography: he popped pills and was quite a decent tennis player (Wallace’s own candescent writing on tennis were collected together and published last year, here is a wonderful essay, Roger Federer as Religious Experience) – and explores what the foibles and pleasures that we choose for ourselves choose to say about who we are.
 It was set in Boston where he had lived in the late 1980s and where, he wrote to a friend, he would “have laughs, listen to rap and James Brown.”
 It is, wrote James Wood, the “pursuit of vitality at all costs.”
-One of the most challenging books, weighty and forbidding, Dave Eggers refers to the book as a ‘duty’ read.
-Dunno about that, but Wallace, to my mind, is the writer who best sums up the late twentieth century age, its burgeoning information overload, false sense of choice and entitlement, its lack of freedom and spontaneity.
-How odd then that he was tethered to the book in its physical form (also he mixed writing longhand with typed and computer derived manuscript).
+One of the most challenging books – it is both weighty and forbidding – Dave Eggers refers to it as a ‘duty’ read.
+Dunno about that, but Wallace, to my mind, is the writer who sums up best the late twentieth century age, its burgeoning information overload, its false sense of choice and entitlement, its lack of freedom and spontaneity.
+How odd then that he was tethered to the book in its physical form (also, most interestingly, he mixed writing longhand with typewriter typed and computer derived manuscript).

-It could be the most bought yet the most unread book ever, good for a hundred pages, no need for the rest.
-Although come to think of it Proust betters that, as people buy it still but surely nobody gets past the first page, it isn’t the sort of book to be even seen reading.
+It could be the book most bought yet the most unread ever, good for a hundred pages, you get its gist and gristle by then, no need for the rest.
+Although come to think of it Proust betters that, as people buy it still but surely nobody gets past the first ten pages, I imagine, À la Recherche… isn’t even the sort of book to be seen reading.
 You would wish to be seen reading Wallace, for it has a hinterland of style, offers to writing what Habitat once offered the living room: chic.
-Also, we once hoped, the end of dull, latticed lampshades with drop down doilies (which sums up Proust, novelists still today hanging their lampshades in similar vein).
+Also the end of dull, latticed lampshades with drop down doilies (which sums up Proust, most novelists today hang still their lampshades in similar vein).

 and the “best way to get the exfoliating curve-line plot I wanted”.
 Wallace had suggested endnotes – they “allow …me to make the primary-text an easier read while at once 1) allowing a discursive, authorial intrusive style w/o Finneganizing the story, 2) mimic the information-flood and data-triage I expect’d be an even bigger part of US life 15 years hence, 3) have a lot more technical/medical verisimilitude 4) allow/make the reader go literally physically ‘back and forth’ in a way that perhaps cutely mimics some of the story’s thematic concerns …5) feel emotionally like I’m satisfying your request for compression of text without sacrificing enormous amounts of stuff” – his editor settled on footnotes, though hundreds of pages were cut from the various drafts of Infinite Jest even so